Defying the Odds - Aboriginal early childhood health outcomes

 The project uses population-level linked health data from multigenerational Aboriginal families in Western Australia (WA) with children born 2000-2013 (over 33,000 children, their siblings, parents and grandparents).
 We are examining the causes and risk and protective factors for potentially-avoidable morbidity and death.
 Factors within families and geographic regions are being examined.
 The research aims to identify targets for tailored prevention and for more effective resource allocation to reduce early childhood morbidity and mortality among Aboriginal children.
 Information is being collected on the scope, reach and cultural security of relevant health and social services for Aboriginal children and families in specifically selected regions of WA will also be used to support the development of services.

-The project is part of the Centre of research Excellence in Aboriginal and Child health (https://www.crereach.org.au).
+The project is part of the Centre of Research Excellence in Aboriginal Child and Adolescent Health.

 Alison Gibberd - Research Fellow